mongodb-js/mongosh/packages/errors/README.md

 `e.message` will be appended with the following information:
 ```
-This is an error inside Mongosh.
-Please file a bug report for the MONGOSH project here: https://jira.mongodb.org.
+This is an error inside mongosh.
+Please file a bug report for the MONGOSH project here: https://jira.mongodb.org/projects/MONGOSH/issues.
 ```

 _Note: The error code will automatically be set to `CommonErrors.UnexpectedInternalError`._